scala/scala3/docs/blog/_posts/2019-03-05-13th-dotty-milestone-release.md

 A extends B with C { ... }
 ```

-With typeclass derivation we can also derive types.
+With type class derivation we can also derive types.
 A trait or class can appear
 in a derives clause if its companion object defines a method named `derived`.
 The type and implementation of a `derived` method are arbitrary, but typically
 it has a definition like this: